wp-plugins/wptouch/readme.txt

 == Installation ==

-= 3.0 and Older =
-Sorry, we do not officially support installations on WordPress 3.0 or older.

-= 3.1+ =
+= WordPress 3.5+ =
 You can install *WPtouch* directly from the WordPress admin!
 Visit the *Plugins - > Add New* page and search for 'WPtouch'.
 Click to install.

-Once installed and activated visit the WPtouch admin page (*Settings/WPtouch*) to customize your WPtouch installation's appearance.
+Once you have installed and activated WPtouch, visit the admin page via the sidebar menu to customize your WPtouch installation's appearance.

-= WordPress MU/Multisite =

-The best way to use WPtouch on WordPress Multisite Installations is to do so via the *Activate WPtouch Site Wide* (2.9) or *Network Activate* link in the plugins area.

 = User Manual =